IMDB Project Walkthrough

 The pre-saved projects provided are not yet trained.
 They **must** be trained before presenting analytics and analyses.

-notification will appear indicating that the training process is initializing.
+Once training has initiated, a `PENDING` notification will appear indicating that the training process is initializing.
 This could take a minute or so.
-Once the training begins you will see a STARTED
+Once the training begins you will see a `STARTED` notification.

 This [**Dashboard**](/user-interface/project/dashboards/dashlets/metrics-dashboard.md) includes the following [**Dashlets**](/user-interface/project/dashboards/dashlets/metrics-dashboard.md#dashlet):

-Bottom left - User Score vs Loss - good performance (low average loss) on the edges of the 1 to 10 scale and poor performance in the middle of the scale (high average loss)
+* Bottom left - User Score vs Loss - good performance (low average loss) on the edges of the 1 to 10 scale and poor performance in the middle of the scale (high average loss)

-Bottom right - Accuracy vs Batch.
+* Bottom right - Accuracy vs Batch.
 See how the accuracy of the model with training

 Tensorleap's technology creates a latent space that is relatively close to the entire model's latent space.
-This latent space is composed of feature activations from all the model's layers, that distribute the data in the most informative way.
+This latent space is composed of feature activations from **all** the model's layers\~\~,\~\~ that distribute the data in the most informative way.

 This allows the platform to create a similarity map between samples as they are interpreted by the model.
-A more intuitive explanation would be that similar samples would activate similar learned features within the model.
+A more intuitive explanation would be that similar samples would activate similar learned features within the model.&#x20;

 This similarity map is called a [**Population Exploration**](/user-interface/project/dashboards/dashlets/sample-analysis.md#population-exploration) analysis, and it is performed automatically after each epoch.